-The skilled labor shortage continues to be a major problem as commercial construction project demands increase.
-This is a major concern among contractors.
+The skilled labor shortage continues to be a significant problem as commercial construction project demands increase.

-Despite the use of construction technology, The U.S. has an ageing workforce, and the industry isn’t able to recruit skilled workers that can satisfy the rising demand.
+Despite the use of construction technology, The U.S. has an aging workforce, and the industry isn’t able to recruit skilled workers that can satisfy the rising demand.

 The rapid changes in price can affect your commercial construction business.
-However, you can partner with subcontractors who can locate commercial cabinet manufacturers near me.
+However, you can partner with subcontractors who can locate industrial cabinet manufacturers near me.

-In most cases, subcontractors tend to have a tunnel vision.
-This means they focus more on their work, and they won’t always see what is around them.
+In most cases, subcontractors tend to have tunnel vision.
+They focus more on their work, and they won’t always see what is around them.